-Initial student placement in developmental courses is based on individual college placement testing policies and procedures.
-Students should begin developmental course work at the appropriate level indicated by that college's placement test.
+Initial student placement in academic development courses is based on the Acedemic Development Placement Policy on page 16.
+Students should begin academic development course work at the appropriate level indicated by that college's placement test.

 RED 080 Intro to College Reading